donghquinn/basic_exporter/README.md

 # Basic Exporter
 * It's very simple but basic exporter for monitoring your own machine.
-* My purpose of this exporter is for fast, ligth, and stable exporter.
+* My purpose of this exporter is building fast, ligth, and stable exporter.
 * It provides System and Network metrics so far.
 Planning to add more functions and give users more options for choosing what they want.

 ## Metrics